 As I looked on, safely tucked in between the trunks of two broadleaf trees, watching the rhino as flocks of jungle and common myna birds landed on its back, I was in awe.
 Even here, now, having seen plenty of photos and TV footage of them before, something about it didn't seem real - like it belonged in a different time.
 And in a way it did.
 Having evolved over the last 50 million years, surviving giant predators and ice ages, prehistoric rhino were once the largest mammals to walk the earth – though the very existence of the modern-day rhino is impressive due to hunting and, in the last 150 years, poaching.

-"Since the military re-engaged with anti-poaching patrols the numbers in Nepal have increased - with our 2016 count now exceeding the total number we had in 2000, before serious poaching commenced," said Ram Chandra Kandel, chief warden at Chitwan NP, as we sat in his office at the park's HQ the day before.
+"Since the military re-engaged with anti-poaching patrols the numbers in Nepal have increased – our 2016 count exceeded the total number we had in 2000, before serious poaching commenced," said Ram Chandra Kandel, chief warden at Chitwan NP, as we sat in his office at the park's HQ the day before.
 A little fan whirred in the background, causing the poster above his head that boasted of 1,000 days of no poaching to flap noisily every few seconds.

 In terms of the odds of seeing rhino, Chitwan has a high success rate, yet few people come here – and even less since the 2015 earthquake decimated traveller numbers, despite the country making a speedy recovery and the area around the park seeing no damage at all.